 The Nairobi Waldorf School Trust is dedicated to providing education inspired by the Waldorf philosophy.
 Most of our faculty have completed a recognized Waldorf teacher education program and are committed to teaching in ways that foster truth, beauty, and goodness.
 This foundation maximizes the potential for learning, loving, and creating to unfold naturally in children while helping to remove obstacles in their paths.
 Academics, art, music, and movement are interwoven to meet the developmental needs of the whole child.

-At Nairobi Waldorf, we are preparing children to be conceptual thinkers whose self-understanding, compassion, expressiveness and creative problem-solving skills equip them to take on life to its fullest potential.
+Through Waldorf education, we are preparing children to be conceptual thinkers whose self-understanding, compassion, expressiveness, and creative problem-solving skills equip them to take on life to its fullest potential.

-Every one of us relates to education in a unique way, but all of us have seen or will see the impact of education in their life, as a child, as a parent and as a citizen interacting with other people whose personality and behaviour have been shaped by a certain education system.
+Every one of us relates to education in a unique way, but all of us have seen or will see the impact of education in their life, as a child, as a parent, and as a citizen interacting with other people whose personality and behaviour have been shaped by a certain education system.

-Most of us can remember education as mainly developing the ability of our brain, in such a way that we learn to develop one form of intelligence only whereas the human being has the extraordinary power of developing multiple intelligences.
-If education is about bringing forth what is within, then it should do more than just focusing on our mind, but also empower our heart and our hands.
+Most of us remember education as mainly developing the ability of our brain in such a way that we learn to develop one form of intelligence.
+However, through the teachings of Rudolf Steiner, we can understand the human being has the extraordinary power of developing multiple intelligences.
+If education is about bringing forth what is within, then it should do more than just focus on our mind, but also empower our heart and our hands.

 The Main Lesson approach is unique to Waldorf Schools.
 The morning main lesson is a one and a half to two-hour period in which the main academic work of the day is presented.
 The selected subject is taught in a comprehensive three or four week block, allowing for freshness, enthusiasm and a concentrated, in-depth experience that gives children time to digest what has been learned.